Kian-Ashrafganjouei/mobile_dev_learning/README.md

 # mobile_dev_learning
 The repository contains mobile development learning code.
+The document also will include the documentation for the learning material.